China–Cuba relations: History

-In 1912, the Cuban government established relations with the Beiyang government of the Republic of China in Peking.
-This continued with Nationalist government in Nanking and Taipei after losing most of its territory.
+On September 16, 1902, the Cuban government established relations with the Qing dynasty in Peking.
+This continued with the Beiyang government of the Republic of China and later, the Nationalist government in Nanking and Taipei after losing most of its territory.
 Both countries were allies in World War II.
-In 1960, post-revolutionary Cuba shifted recognition to the People's Republic of China.
+In 1960, post-revolutionary Cuba shifted its recognition to the People's Republic of China.
 It was the first Latin American country to recognize the PRC.

 The relationship between Cuba and China deteriorated during the Sino-Soviet split, in part because Cuba valued its need for Soviet oil more than its need for Chinese rice.
 In 1979 and the following years, Cuba supported Vietnam in the Sino-Vietnamese War.

 Tensions between Cuba and China remained until the late 1980s.
 In the late 1980s, Cuba's relationship with the Soviet Union became strained.
 After the 1989 Tiananmen Square protests and massacre, international relations with China were hampered.
 A series of Cuban-Chinese state visits followed and relations improved.

 In the late 1990s, China provided the Cuban government with equipment to block signals from Radio Martí.
-Chinese personnel have been operating two intelligence signal stations in Cuba since early 1999.
-Bejucal hosts a signals intelligence listening station operated by the People's Liberation Army Third Department of the Joint Staff Department.
-Other listening stations have been reported in Wajay and El Salao, Santiago de Cuba.

-General Secretary of the Chinese Communist Party Hu Jintao visited Cuba in November 2004, followed a visit by his successor, Xi Jinping, in July 2014.
+CCP general secretary Hu Jintao visited Cuba in November 2004, followed by a visit by his successor, Xi Jinping, in July 2014.
 In 2023, China and Cuba signed a bilateral cybersecurity agreement designed to prevent political subversion.
 China subsequently invested US$100 million in Cuban cybersecurity.

-Political relations

-Cuba follows the one China principle.
-It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
-Cuba was one of 53 countries that, in June 2020, backed the Hong Kong national security law at the United Nations.
+During the 2026 Cuban crisis, CCP general secretary Xi Jinping approved an aid package for Cuba, which includes financial assistance valued at 80 million dollars and a donation of 60,000 tons of rice.